Hormones of Hunger and Satiety and Timing of Digestion

 Here are some ways to promote healthy levels of PPY in your body:

-Following a well-balanced diet like The Livy Method
+Following a Well-Balanced Diet like The Livy Method

 Exercise

-While research on exercise and PYY levels is conflicting, staying active and moving your body is generally beneficial for health, well-being and stress management!
+While research on exercise and PYY levels is conflicting, staying active and moving your body is generally beneficial for health, well-being and stress management.

 Dopamine

 Interconnected with the hormones involved in satiety and hunger are neurotransmitters, one of which includes dopamine.
-Dopamine has a direct effect in activating the reward and pleasure centers in the brain, which can affect both mood and food intake.
+Dopamine has a direct effect on activating the reward and pleasure centers in the brain, which can affect both mood and food intake.

-Those that struggle with obesity often have a blunted dopamine pathway because of chronic exposure to highly palatable foods, such as foods that are high in added sugar and fats.
+Those who struggle with obesity often have a blunted dopamine pathway because of chronic exposure to highly palatable foods, such as foods that are high in added sugar and fats.
 This over-exposure, which leads to a blunted response when eating, has been suggested to contribute to increased reward-seeking behavior, including overeating.

-Eat a breakfast that is high in protein
+Eat a Breakfast that is High in Protein

 What is breakfast?

 In addition, getting enough of one amino acid, tyrosine, is an important component in the production of dopamine.
-Top tyrosine sources include meat, poultry, eggs, fish, cheese, soybeans, and peanuts.
+Top tyrosine sources include meat, poultry, eggs, fish, cheese, soybeans and peanuts.

 Should you eat breakfast?